project-fifo/docs/general/installation.rst

 .. warning::

    Please be aware that this guide covers the installation of a **single** *FiFo Zone*, while this is supported and might be acceptable for a private 'for fun' server.
-A production environment should consist of **at least 5 physically separated<** zone!.
+A production environment should consist of **at least 5 physically separated** zones!.

 .. seealso::

-  Details on how to set up clustering can be found in the `Clustering file <clustering.html>`_.
+  Details on how to set up clustering can be found in the `Clustering <clustering.html>`_ section.